vue-composable-form/docs/docs/getting-started.md

 ---
-next: 'useForm | vue-use-form'
+next: ./useForm/useForm
 ---

 # Getting Started

-vue-use-form is a composition api form validator for vue, it is inspired by [react-hook-form](https://react-hook-form.com/)
+vue-use-form is a composition api form validator for vue, which is inspired by [react-hook-form](https://react-hook-form.com/)

 I love `react-hook-form` usage, it's simple and efficient